Orang-Studio/OrangLaunch/README.md

 ## Language Support

 The entire application supports changeable languages, including community‑driven translations.
 Switching languages reloads the whole app.

-## Built‑In Python Engine

-The core logic of the launcher runs on Python, providing:

-- Fast scripting integration
-- Easy feature expansion
-- High reliability and cross‑platform compatibility
-- Modding of the launcher
-- Fixing bugs faster

 ## For the developers section: